jimmo/ncss-embedded/chapters/7-bitbot-neopixels.md

-## Chapter 7 -- Robotics with the micro:Bit
+# Chapter 7 -- Robotics with the micro:bit

 Aside from working with sensors and screens, we can also hook up our micro:bits to various types of robot.
 For our labs we are going to be working with the bit:bot.
 The bit:bot is a robot designed specifically for the micro:bit, and interfaces with the micro:bit via the edge connector.
 It has the following features: